Rayleigh-Bénard Convection#

 Description of the Case#

-In this example, we evaluate the performance of the lethe-fluid solver in the simulation of the stability of natural convection within a two-dimensional rectangular domain.
-The following schematic describes the geometry and dimensions of the simulation in the \((x,y)\) plane:
+In this example, we evaluate the performance of the lethe-fluid solver in the simulation of the stability of natural convection within a two-dimensional square domain.
+Our results are tested against the benchmark presented by Ouertatani et al. [1] .
+The following schematic describes the geometry and dimensions of the simulation:

 Schematic